 Hello!
-I am an applied microeconomist working at the intersection of health and behavioral economics.
-My research investigates how individuals form beliefs and make decisions in important health contexts like diagnostic medicine, mental illness, and public health crises.
+I am a Ph.D. candidate at MIT studying health and behavioral economics.
+My research investigates how individuals form beliefs and make decisions in contexts like diagnostic medicine, mental illness, and public health crises.
 I study these topics using algorithmic tools and randomized control trials.

 X-raying Experts: Decomposing Systematic Mistakes in Radiology